CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Accordingly, the name of the **VRT version** of a resource should contain the information 'VRT', e.g. `Yle Finnish News Archive 2011-2018, VRT`.
 The short name should have the suffix '-vrt', e.g. `ylenews-fi-2011-2018-vrt`.
 Please follow Kielipankki's [Language resource naming conventions](https://www.kielipankki.fi/development/language-resource-naming-conventions/).

-In case of data with restricted access rights, license pages in the portal have to be created and linked to from META-SHARE.
+License pages in the portal have to be created and linked to from META-SHARE.
 Citation information also has to be added to the META-SHARE record.

 ## Creating the download package